Geospatial distributions reflect rates of evolution of features of language: Results

-We next describe how the above mathematical solution may be used to obtain estimates of the stability of linguistic features using contemporary geospatial data.
-Our particular aim is to estimate the temperature parameter $\tau$ for individual features, using geospatial information contained in the WALS database \cite{WALS}, focusing on 35 binary features (see Methods).
-For each feature, the frequency $\rho$ is given by the proportion of languages possessing that feature in the WALS language sample.
-The isogloss density $\sigma$ is calculated as follows: for each language, we first establish its nearest geographical neighbour in the relevant language sample.
-The empirical isogloss density is then given by the proportion of nearest-neighbour language pairs differing in their values for the feature in question.
-Our data are summarized in Fig.~\ref{fig:mainfig}B, which supplies $\rho$ and $\sigma$ for each of the 35 features; a lower value of isogloss density $\sigma$ signals a geographically clustered feature, whilst a higher value implies a feature with a scattered geographical distribution.
-Fig.~\ref{fig:maps} illustrates this difference with two features, definite marker (WALS feature 37A) and order of object and verb (WALS feature 83A).
+To arrive at empirical estimates of temperatures of linguistic features, data are then needed from which feature frequencies ($\rho$) and isogloss densities ($\sigma$) can be measured.
+Such data are available in the World Atlas of Language Structures or WALS \cite{WALS}, a large-scale typological database also containing spatial information in the form of geographical coordinates for languages.
+We curated 35 binary or binarized features from the WALS, each of which is recorded for at least 300 languages in the atlas (for full details, see Materials and Methods).
+For each feature, the frequency $\rho$ is given by the proportion of languages in which that feature is present (rather than absent) in the feature's WALS language sample.
+Isogloss density $\sigma$ was estimated using the 10 geographically nearest neighbour languages of each language in the sample.
+Finally, the analysis was repeated 1,000 times, resampling languages with replacement in order to generate bootstrap confidence intervals.
+The results are summarized in Fig.~\ref{fig:mainfig}B, which supplies median feature frequency $\rho$ and isogloss density $\sigma$ for each of the 35 features, together with 95\% bootstrap confidence ellipses.
+Fig.~\ref{fig:mainfig}C--D provide a detailed illustration of the geospatial distribution of two features, definite marker (WALS feature 37A) and order of object and verb (WALS feature 83A).